 Making sure neurodivergent employees have what they need to thrive is the right thing to do.
 Being as supportive as we can also helps prevent disability discrimination at work.

-Disability employment law protects people with disabilities in the workplace.
 This includes people with a diagnosed neurodiverse condition.
 It helps to make sure everyone has an equal opportunity to start and stay in work.
 And puts the onus on employers to make it a priority.
 Disability legislation such as the Rehabilitation Act, the Americans with Disability Act and the Canadian Human Rights Act protects employees and job applicants.

 Protecting disabled workers rights requires action across recruitment, onboarding, and retainment processes.
 This includes reasonable adjustments which help staff overcome disadvantage resulting from their disability.